wolfvan/YaraRET/docs/docs/readTheDocs.md

 var maxsize {value}: Changes the value of the maxsize used in footer finding.
 ```
 ```
-var history: Until this command, every command is going to be saved in a file.
+var history: After this command, every command is going to be saved in a file.
 Very useful if this
 ```